Gain experience with one of the leading land conservation organizations in the nation.

 Exciting New Opportunity – Preserve Steward Internship

 Multiple paid internship positions are available.
 These part-time Preserve Steward positions will provide interested college students (and recent graduates) the opportunity to gain experience in, perform and develop basic naturalist skills, become proficient in land stewardship tasks and assist with preserve monitoring and public assistance.
-Duties will include fee collection, trail maintenance, invasive plant removal, and interfacing with preserve visitors.
+Duties will include: providing information to the public, trail maintenance, invasive plant removal and other land management tasks.
 Other opportunities could exist in the form of side projects based upon interest and the applicant’s specific academic focus.

 Minimum qualifications: Must be 18 years of age.
-Must be enrolled as an undergraduate or graduate at an accredited college, or be a recent graduate (~ 1 year) from a related field of study (environmental science, parks and recreation, biology, etc.).
-Must have reliable transportation to work site and pass a criminal background check.
+Must be enrolled as an undergraduate or graduate at an accredited college, or be a recent graduate (~ 1 year) from a related field of study (natural resources management or parks and recreation) Must have reliable transportation to work site and pass a criminal background check.

 To learn more download the application form below.